gwohlenb/gwohlenb/README.md

 Later in the university setting I did a lot of assembler on the MC6800, 6810, 68HC11 and MC68000/10/20.
 And of course learned the programming languages of that era including C, Pascal, PL-1, Prolog, Lisp and others.
 My master's thesis was related to early concepts for visual programming languages.

-In the professional setting I focused on C and C++ in the embedded system arena, but also did some early Windows Server stuff.
+In the professional setting I focused on C and C++ in the embedded system arena, but also did some Windows Server programming.
 I worked with a team doing cfront-based C++ before it was even considered sane.
 I later added networking, security and HA skills.

-In current times I like programming in "Go" and containerized stuff deployed with Kubernetes.
-On the professional side I am more weighted towards today's devops tools.
+Currently, I like programming in "Go" and containerized stuff deployed with Kubernetes.
+On the professional side I am more weighted towards today's devops tools in a Linux environment.
 But on the hobby side I enjoy experimenting with Go, Node and Python for home automation, network programming and general problem solving.
 I also like web programming with PHP, Bootstrap, and a bit of Java/Typescript.
 But it never ends...I am interested in learning Rust next.

 You can reach me at gwohlenb@yahoo.com